Mindspace-Fontys/mindspace-fontys.github.io/docs/intro.md

 - [Getting Started](getting-started/index.md): This section is for people who are new to MindSpaces.
 It will help you setup the development tools and run the project.

+- [Research](research/index.md): This section is for people who want to know why we made certain design decisions.
+It will help you understand the research process and a view into our thought process.

 - [Design](design/index.md): This section is for people who want to contribute to the design of the project.
 It will help you understand the design process and how to contribute.

 - [Development](development/index.md): This section is for people who want to contribute to the project.
 It will help you understand the project structure and how to contribute.